flaxsearch/flaxcode/src/docs/hacking.rst

 This document is a guide to Flax internals.
-As ever the code is definitive and the comments in the code can be used to automatically generate an `api reference`_ (see the comments in the file epydoc.conf for how to do this).
+As ever the code is definitive and the comments in the code can be used to automatically generate an `API reference`_ (see the comments in the file epydoc.conf for how to do this).
 This is more of an overview and will hopefully help readers to understand how it all fits together.
 This document tries to avoid things that are (or should be) in the end user